wasp-lang/wasp/web/docs/auth/auth-hooks.md

 - `user: User` - The user object that was created
 - `prisma: PrismaClient` - Prisma client instance
 - `req: Request` - Express request object
+- `hookName: string` - The name of the hook that is being called (in this case, it will be `'onAfterSignup'`)

 The **return value** of this hook is ignored.